A shed roof framing plan is a crucial part of building a shed, and it's essential to get it right to ensure a sturdy and long-lasting structure.

 A simple gable roof, such as on a garden shed, is a great starting point for beginners.

-Consider reading: Shed Overhang Roof
+Related reading: Shed with Overhang Roof

 Rafters with Spine Shaft